 The adoption of a regulation on imports of cultural goods into the EU will strengthen Europe’s ability to combat the illicit trade in cultural goods.

-• Adoption of the regulation on the import of cultural goods expected end of 2018
+Adoption of the regulation on the import of cultural goods

 To address heritage looting, the capacity of local authorities must be strengthened and demand for heritage objects curbed.
-To this end, two EU-UNESCO joint projects will be implemented:
+To this end, 2 EU-UNESCO joint projects are being implemented:

-• The first will engage the European art market in the fight against the illicit trafficking by focusing on reinforcing due diligence and raising awareness of the implications of illegal trading.
+- The first is engaging the European art market in the fight against the illicit trafficking by focusing on reinforcing due diligence and raising awareness of the implications of illegal trading.

-• Relevant EU enforcement authorities will be trained on the legal framework as well as practical ways of investigating heritage-related crimes.
+- Secondly, relevant EU enforcement authorities are being trained on the legal framework as well as practical ways of investigating heritage-related crimes.

 • December 2017

 • 20 March 2018

 EU-UNESCO workshop "Engaging the European art market in the fight against the illicit trafficking of cultural property", in Paris, France

 TAIEX-PI “Workshop on the Protection of Iraqi Cultural Heritage and Fighting Terrorism”, in Brussels, Belgium

 • October/November 2018

 “Legal Measures & Practical Tools to fight the Illicit Trafficking of Cultural Property - a toolkit for EU judiciary and law enforcement officials” published both in hard copy and e-learning modules

 • 26-28 November 2018